carlosfranzreb-uni/thesis_repo_analysis/README.md

 Here are brief descriptions of what the relevant data files contain.
 They are all stored in the folder `data/json`.

 1. `subjects.json`: dictionary with the subjects as keys and a list of identifiers as values.
 The identifiers in the list refer to the publications that contain that subject in their metadata.

+## Open questions

+### Can I mine the PDFs?

+Looking at the most popular licenses, I couldn't find any constraint to such uses, but several papers mention the legal barriers to text mining.

+### How can I evaluate the models?

+My first idea is combining authors, publishers and the author keywords.